mathieuDombrockTAF/nodex/README.md

 The resulting package should work in the exact same way that you would expect if you did `apt install node`.

-See the [Original NodeJS README.md](README.nodejs.md) for more info on the NodeJS version packaged here.

-See [CHANGELOG.md](CHANGELOG.md) to check which version of Node is packaged here currently.

 ## Important Notes

 - This repo does not contain NodeJS itself.
 You **need to run `mkdeb.sh` or `update.sh` to download the NodeJS files**.